-ICTR workforce development encompasses a KL2 Scholars Program, which provides junior faculty with the training, mentorship, and protected time necessary to develop an independent research career; a TL1 Training Program, which trains UW health care professionals and engineering students in the scientific foundations of clinical and translational research; and a Graduate Program in Clinical Investigation, which confers research degrees based on investigations into patient populations or data, specific methods of treating patients, or the clinical tools used to provide treatments.
-In addition, ICTR offers a variety of non-credit courses, workshops, Summer Research Opportunities, and presentations on specific topics related to clinical and translational research.
+ICTR workforce development encompasses a KL2 Scholars Program to provide junior faculty with the training, mentorship, and protected time necessary to develop an independent research career; a TL1 Post-Doctoral Training Program to provide a bridge between previous doctoral training (MD, PharmD, DVM, PhD, etc.) and future independent research careers; a TL1 Pre-Doctoral Training Program to train UW health care professional and engineering students in the scientific foundations of clinical and translational research; a Masters Program in Clinical and Health Informatics; and a Graduate Program in Clinical Investigation, which confers research degrees based on investigations into patient populations or data, specific methods of treating patients, or the clinical tools used to provide treatments.
+In addition, ICTR offers Certificate Programs in the Fundamentals of Clinical Research and in Community and Clinical Outcomes Research, plus a variety of non-credit courses, workshops, Summer Research Opportunities, and presentations on specific topics related to clinical and translational research.

-Workshops and Non-Credit Courses encompass topics in clinical and translational research, including career development, Mentor Training, scientific writing, research coordinator training, biomedical informatics, quality improvement, and regulatory affairs.
-Opportunities include academic education and mentoring for post-doctoral fellows, junior faculty and students, in addition to workshops, Certificate Programs, and on-line presentations for learners at all levels.
+Workshops and Non-Credit Courses encompass topics in clinical and translational research, including career development, Mentorship Training, scientific writing, research coordinator training, biomedical informatics, quality improvement, and regulatory affairs.
+Opportunities include academic education and mentoring for post-doctoral fellows, junior faculty and students, in addition to workshops and on-line presentations for learners at all levels.